-Hyde, a Morehead Scholar (now Morehead-Cain) and UNC graduate with bachelor’s degrees in English and religious studies, is president of the J.R.
-Hyde III Family Foundation in Memphis, Tennessee.
+Hyde, a Morehead Scholar (now Morehead-Cain) and UNC graduate with bachelor’s degrees in English and religious studies, is chair and CEO of the Hyde Family Foundation in Memphis, Tennessee.
 After graduation and a brief time as a teacher in Kenya, she began her career in the University’s development office and went on to serve as the executive director of the Arts and Sciences Foundation.
 She served two terms on the UNC Board of Trustees from 2005 to 2013, including a term as vice chair.
 She co-founded and co-chaired the Carolina Women’s Leadership Council and was a member of the Carolina First Campaign Steering Committee.
 She also chaired the advisory board of the UNC Institute for the Arts and Humanities, of which she has been a major supporter.
 She is also a key supporter of the Morehead-Cain Scholarship Foundation and the Honors Program in the College of Arts & Sciences.
 Hyde is a member of the Order of the Old Well, which recognizes UNC students, faculty and staff of high character who have demonstrated outstanding humanitarian service.
 She is also a member of the Order of the Golden Fleece and is a 2010 recipient of the UNC General Alumni Association Distinguished Service Medal.

 Roger L. Perry, Sr.×Roger L. Perry, Sr.LEADERSHIP PHASE CO-CHAIR